vishaltps/solid_queue_monitor/README.md

 - **No External Dependencies**: No JavaScript frameworks, no CSS libraries, no additional gems required - just pure Rails.
 - **Self-contained UI**: All HTML, CSS, and JavaScript are generated server-side, making deployment simple and reliable.
 - **Minimal Footprint**: Adds minimal overhead to your application while providing powerful monitoring capabilities.
+- **Rails 7 Compatible**: Fully compatible with Rails 7.1+ and the latest Solid Queue versions.

 ## Features